javimarlop/ocpu-radarplot-sochi/README.md

 ### Quick Start

-The easiest way to run this webapp locally is to install the `sochi` package from `github`
+The easiest way to run this webapp locally is to install the `ocpuRadarplot` package from `github`

 ```r
 install.packages('XML', type = 'source')